kiegroup/j2cl-tools/README.md

 Seamless Java in JavaScript applications that tightly optimizes with [Closure Compiler](https://github.com/google/closure-compiler)

 ---

+This is Vertispan LLC's fork of J2CL, which includes a few changes from Google's original repository including

+* Create Maven pom.xml files to use and distribute J2CL without using Bazel.
+* Make some internal APIs public, to more easily build a Maven plugin with the same flexibility as the Bazel rules.
+* Allow more than one J2CL test suite to be built in a single compile.
+* Modify Bazel wiring to allow GWT 2's GWTTestCase to be usable outside J2CL itself.
+* Modify Bazel wiring to build Javadocs

+As these changes alter J2CL's own public API, we are currently versioning releases and snapshots as 0.x.y-<hash> releases, to indicate first that this has not yet reached a 1.0 build, second that each time the `x` increments some API has likely changed and downstream users should pay attention to what might have been modified, and third to point at the upstream `<hash>` commit sha from the https://github.com/google/j2cl repository to see where our own changes were applied.
+The `y` exists only to make it clear what order the releases were in - two release with different `y` versions could be packaging changes (if the commit hash is the same) or could be api-compatible with each other but still worth an update.

+The release process is to rebase this set of commits, then update the version in the poms appropriately.
+When a release is pushed to Maven central, a tag will be pushed to our git repository with a matching version.
+Snapshot builds on the `rebased_master` branch will use `-SNAPSHOT` instead of a commit hash, and will be force pushed as the commits are rebased and updated.

+---
 J2CL is a powerful, simple and lightweight transpiler from Java to Closure style JavaScript.